adolfojmnz/littlelemon-API/README.md

 # API endpoints and usage explanation

 For the examples, I added code snippets for usage with curl, but feel free to use whatever tool suits you best.
 I also added filtering, searching, and ordering capabilities for some of the endpoints.
-The available fields for reach endpoint are specified in the Endpoint section further bellow.
+The available fields for each endpoint are specified in the Endpoint section further below.

-**The usage of such capabilities is as follow**:

 **filtering**